 - Roll dough: Rhodes brand ready-made frozen roll dough is available at most local grocery stores in the frozen food section.
 I have always found it a good product, but I am sure there are other good brands you can use as well.
 Crescent roll dough is an excellent second option.

-- Ground beef: use ground beef with some fat.
+- Ground beef: Use ground beef with some fat.
 Fat gives it flavor.

-- Cabbage: green cabbage is best.
+- Cabbage: Green cabbage is best.
 Savoy cabbage is the next best option.

 How to Make Runzas

-On a lightly floured surface, using your fingers, work each piece of dough into a circle patty, looking like a miniature pizza dough.
-Next, scoop a rounded spoonful of hamburger mix into the center of the dough.
-Then, using your fingers, bring up the edges of the dough and pinch it to seal.
-Gently roll the dough ball in your hands to smooth the pinching.
+- Scoop a rounded spoonful of hamburger mix into the center of the dough.
+Using your fingers, bring up the edges of the dough and pinch them to seal.

 Preparation Tips